zhangyabin/SQA/week4_group_homework.md

-#The CFGs constructed in this way are white-box testing models because product implementation informationis used, as
+The CFG constructed in this way are white-box testing models because product implementation informationis used,as follows:

-follows:

 1.Processing nodes typically correspond to assignments, function calls, or procedurecalls.